 Planning and services, even if you deliver at another hospital

 If your doctors don't think your baby will require emergency care after birth, you can deliver your baby at the hospital of your choice.
-During your pregnancy, the Fetal Concerns Program staff can help you plan for your baby's follow-up care by providing education and counseling.
+During your pregnancy, the Fetal Concerns Center of Wisconsin staff can help you plan for your baby's follow-up care by providing education and counseling.
 Learn more about our services.

 Learn more about our NICU

 The specialists in the Fetal Concerns Center of Wisconsin have extensive experience treating critically ill babies with birth defects and babies who require immediate surgery and lifesaving treatment.

 Learn more about some of the specific conditions we treat.